fairinternal/composable-llm/README.md

 ## TODOS

 Middle term goals:
-- [ ] Write training loop
+- [ ] Write meaningful eval metrics, change the training to only focus on the CoT part
+- [ ] Write cluster scripts
+- [ ] Make sure that everything run smoothly and fast on the cluster
-    - Change the position embedding implementation, we have different options:
+- [ ] Change the position embedding implementation, we have different options:
     - try to use relative positional encoding.
     - concatenate token embedding, positional embedding, and previous positional embedding, so that the network can easily learn to attend to the previous token.
-- [ ] Write cluster scripts
-- [ ] Make sure that everything run smoothly and fast on the cluster
 - [ ] Launch first grid experiments

 ## Objective